Kudo510/cnos/readme_2.md

     contrastive_learning_4: is using the model simaese with contrastive loss - not BCE loss

+    10* self rotate (not with hardmining) provides the best results

 # Content
     Input for cnos should be in dataloader with batch size as